 Greece will elect its leader mostly from the conservative New Democracy, the socialist Pasok or the anti-bailout party Syriza.
-Reports from the region suggest that there will be a tight race between Syriza and New Democracy.
-None of the parties are expected to gain an outright majority.
+Reports from the region suggest that there will be a tight race between Syriza and New Democracy, though none of the parties are expected to gain an outright majority.

 Coalition government is likely to be formed after the elections with the help of small parties.

-Greeks largely want to remain within the single currently bloc, however without the severe austerity terms.
+Greeks largely want to remain within the single currency bloc, however without the severe austerity terms.

 The first set of official results will be announced a couple of hours after the polling; exit polls will be available immediately after the closing time.
 Exit polls will fairly indicate the trend.

 Leaders and financial authorities across the world are following the Greek elections with a lot of scepticism.